Home » Recipes » By Course » Dessert » No Bake Avalanche Cookies

 Instructions

-- Stir in Rice Krispies.
+• Stir in Rice Krispies.
 NOTE: The texture is supposed to be a little runny.
 We want them to kind of flood out on the pan like an avalanche.
-See where the name comes form now? 😉
+See where the name comes from now? 😉

 Nutrition